Skprakash9262/my-demo/README.md

 # my-demo
-This is my Demo for Git and Github.
+This is my Demo for Git and Github for study.